dribdat/dribdat/USAGE.md

 ### 1. Sign in

-Click **Login** at the top of the page and either use the e-mail and password to register and log in, or for hackathons that are connected to Slack, look for a button that looks like this:
+Click **Login** at the top of the page and either use the e-mail and password to register and log in, or for servers that are connected to Slack, look for a button that looks like this:

 ![Sign in with Slack button](https://evalhack.org/static/img/btn-sign-in-with-slack.png)